BACK TO DIRECTIVES

 Defaults execute when attention fails.

 Humans fall back to defaults under load.
 If defaults are not explicitly designed, the environment supplies them.
-Precommitting to correct defaults ensures behavior remains aligned even when control is reduced.
+Precommitting ensures behavior remains aligned even when control is reduced.

 A disciplined system replaces choice with defaults.